kubescape/kubescape.io/docs/docs/operator/bill-of-behavior/quickstart.md

 !!! tip "Allowlisting obvious parts of attack for demo"
-    For showcasing various features, we pretend the attacker uses binaries that the app was intended to use.
+    For showcasing various features, we pretend the attacker uses binaries that are marked as `intended for the application`.
 A real java implementation would not use `psql`.

 !!! tip "NEW: Symlinks resolve and list the real binary"